 This is why I use index cards, combined with think-pair-share (another old school strategy — like yours truly, it originated in the 80s), to facilitate 80-90% of the speaking and listening that happens in my room (the other 20% would be the pop-up method for discussion or debate).

 (To read more about how I use these index cards and think-pair-share, check out this article: “Every Kid Speaks, Every Day“.
-For an even better examination of think-pair-share, see Jennifer Gonzalez's recent post over at Cult of Pedagogy.
+For a more up-to-date treatment, see this one.
 To learn about the art of teaching kids how to speak, see anything by Erik Palmer [my favorite is Well Spoken]; I write about his PVLEGS strategy here.)

 How I used to have kids create the index cards